-We expect all our suppliers to meet the standards set out in our Global Responsible Procurement Standard.
+We expect all our suppliers to meet the standards set out in our Global Standards.
 This includes every company that sells us a product or a service, including contractors, joint venture partners and research or licensing partners.

 Our supplier standards reflect the requirements of our own Code of Conduct and international standards such as those published by the International Labour Organisation.